-Explosion in Kyiv as Putin launches attack on Kharkiv - Follow live
+Ukrainian president Zelensky ‘ready for peace talks’ - follow live

-Ukraine-Russia crisis - live: Explosion in Kyiv as Putin launches attack on Kharkiv and destroys oil terminal
+Ukraine-Russia latest news: Putin launches attack on Kharkiv and Kyiv as Zelensky ‘ready for peace talks’

 Russian forces take out key oil and gas facilities on fourth day of invasion